ahgraber/AIMLbling-about/content/blog/typos-part-2/index.md

 ## Design

-I've elected to use the TinyBench version of MMLU as a standardized dataset for all experiments.[^tinybench] I induce typos using the typo generation function from [part one]({{< ref "/blog/typos-part-1" >}}) at an increasing rate from 5% (where roughly 1 word in 20 will have a typo) to 100% (approximately every word will have a typo).
+I've elected to use the tinyBenchmarks version of MMLU as a standardized dataset for all experiments.[^tinybench] I induce typos using the typo generation function from [part one]({{< ref "/blog/typos-part-1" >}}) at an increasing rate from 5% (where roughly 1 word in 20 will have a typo) to 100% (approximately every word will have a typo).
 For each rate, I generate 5 different typo variations of each MMLU question.

 An implication of my hypothesis is that tokenizer with a larger vocabulary should be able to represent typos better than one with a smaller vocabulary.
 To that end, I've elected to compare the tokenizers of Llama 2 (32k token